readchina/ReadAct/readme.md

 [ReadActor](https://github.com/readchina/ReadActor) is an accompanying tool for automating [wikidata](https://www.wikidata.org/) lookups and data retrieval.
 We encourage anybody working with ReadAct to familiarize themselves with its capabilities.

+## Use

+The canonical data is located in `csv/data/*.csv`.
+It captures reading acts on the main table `Act.csv` with relational tables branching of it.
+These are the files to work with when developing ReadActor.
+You can query the data programmatically within you language and application of choice.

+For convenience we also provide a copy of the data as `tei-xml` inside `xml/*.xml` the `tei-header.xml` specifies `xincludes` that create a full TEI representation of the dataset.
+These files are automatically generated, you can regenerate them locally by running the transformations inside `xml/modules/` with your preferred xquery processor.

+Both xml and csv are continuously updated and validated on CI.

+## Requirements

+To use the data any xml or csv capable text-editor will do.

 ## Requirements for local development

+-  Python: `>=3.8`
 - [frictionless-py](https://github.com/frictionlessdata/frictionless-py)
 - [ReadActor](https://github.com/readchina/ReadActor) (*helper module*)
+- [daff](https://github.com/paulfitz/daff)(*for better csv diffing*)
 - [basex](https://basex.org) (*testing only*)
 - [textql](https://github.com/dinedal/textql) (*testing only*)

+Provided you have python installed, run:

+`pip install ReadActor pandas frictionless csvkit daff`

 ## New contributors